 These 3.5% payments average out to about $425 a month.
 They should be coming in for many years to come.
 I wanted that as a supplemental income during my gap years after I stop working but before I get my pension/social security checks 10 years into my leaving ‘paycheck type employment‘.

-These payments have also been on hold through 2017 with only sporadic payments being made.
+These payments have also been spotty since 2017 with only sporadic payments being made.

 So yeah, not so great.
 A good start, but a petering out.